weblabdeusto/weblablib/docs/source/advanced.rst

 WebLab Tasks
 ^^^^^^^^^^^^

-The support of SocketIO is perfectly compatible with WebLab Tasks, as long as the points covered in the previous section are taken into account.
+The support of SocketIO is perfectly compatible with WebLab Tasks (both in the same process or in a different one), as long as the points covered in the previous section are taken into account.

 Authentication model
 ^^^^^^^^^^^^^^^^^^^^